General Property Tax Information

 TAX SALE LEGISLATION:

-If your property taxes are in arrears for all or part of three years as at January 1, it is subject to the Municipal Tax Sale Act, and subject to our fees and costs for all notices sent to inform you of this matter.
+If your property taxes are in arrears for all or part of three years as at January 1, it is subject to the Municipal Act, 2001, Part XI - Sale of Land for Tax Arrears, and subject to our fees and costs for all notices sent to inform you of this matter.

-PAYMENT IN PERSON: At the Tax Office, 220 Colborne Street (N3T 2H1).
-An after-hours drop-box is located left of the entrance on Colborne Street.
-Post-dated cheques and the payment-stubs for both instalments can be left early to avoid missing the due dates.
-(NOTE: Do not use the drop-box at City Hall for tax payments.)
+Payment In Person: At the TAX OFFICE: at 220 Colborne Street (N3T 2H1).
+An after-hours drop-box is located under the windows to the left of the entrance on Colborne St. Post-dated cheques and the payment-stubs for both instalments can be left early to avoid missing the due-dates.

-BY MAIL: PO Box 515, Brantford, ON N3T 6L6.
+By Mail: To P.O.
+Box 515, Brantford, ON N3T 6L6.
 Late mail is subject to late penalty.
-To avoid late payment penalties, your mailed payment must arrive in our office on or before the due date.
+To avoid late-payment penalties, your mailed payment must arrive in our office on or before the due-date.